George Stinney: Reopening of case and vacatur of conviction

-Reaction of Binnicker and Thames's descendants
+Reaction of Binnicker and Thames's relatives

-While Stinney's family and civil rights advocates celebrated the overturning of Stinney's conviction, descendants of both Betty Binnicker and Mary Thames expressed disappointment at the court's ruling.
+While Stinney's family and civil rights advocates celebrated the overturning of Stinney's conviction, relatives of both Betty Binnicker and Mary Thames expressed disappointment at the court's ruling.
 They said that although they acknowledge Stinney's execution at the age of 14 is controversial, they never doubted his guilt.
 Binnicker's niece claimed she and her family have extensively researched the case, and argues that "people who [just] read these articles in the newspaper don't know the truth."
 She alleges that, in the early 1990s, a police officer who had arrested Stinney had contacted her and said, "Don't you ever believe that boy didn't kill your aunt."
 These family members contend that the claims of a deathbed confession from an individual confessing to the girls' murders have never been substantiated.
 Commenting on the public opinion regarding Stinney's case, she said that the case has always been "one-sided" and that Stinney has been incorrectly portrayed as a "poor pitiful little black boy".
-At the same time, another niece of Binnicker, while remaining convinced of Stinney's guilt, agreed that Stinney did not receive a fair trial and that he should not have received the death penalty, adding that she felt bad for Stinney and his family and that she hopes they eventually find peace.
+At the same time, another niece of Binnicker, while remaining convinced of Stinney's guilt, agreed that Stinney did not receive a fair trial and that he should not have received the death penalty, adding that she felt bad for Stinney and his family and that she hoped they eventually would find peace.
 A childhood acquaintance of Binnicker also stated, "I'm sorry that they electrocuted him.
 I wish they had just sent him to prison."